rwsu/multicluster-inventory/docs/architecture.md

 ### Creation

-A real piece of hardware is tracked in a user CMDB or similar system.
+A real piece of hardware is tracked in a user configuration management database (CMDB) or similar system.
 It is physically installed in a data center.
 Some tool or automation uses a record in the CMDB to create a BareMetalAsset and corresponding Secret in a hub cluster.